revl/autoforge/README.md

 ## Packages

-An Autoforge package is a collection of C/C++ source files combined with a project definition file in YAML format.
+An Autoforge package is a collection of C/C++ source files combined with a project definition file.
 Among other parameters, the project definition file specifies a template that the package uses, which, in turn, determines the type of binary that the package produces.

 Because project templates encapsulate a great deal of complexity that comes with using Autotools, the structure of the project definition file is quite simple, which makes starting a new project a breeze.

 ## Project templates